townmath/cisp400-reader/_sources/beginnings/skill-check.rst

     the license is included in the section entitled "GNU Free Documentation License".

-Skill Check
+Self Check
 ===========
 The questions in this section provide a chance to demonstrate your understanding of the concepts discussed so far.

-After reading hte material in this chapter, you should be able to answer these questions.
+After reading the material in this chapter, you should be able to answer these questions.

 .. fillintheblank:: begin_fitb1